-24 While there has been significant progress made in implementing RBM at the UPU, the responses to the staff survey indicate that familiarity with and understanding of RBM by UPU staff is still limited.
-As can be seen in the table below, only 36% of all respondents say that they are familiar or somewhat familiar with the concept of RBM at the UPU.
-As might be expected, staff in the Professional category and those having managerial responsibilities responded more positively (52% and 43% respectively were familiar or somewhat familiar), while 59% of General Service staff said that they were not familiar with the RBM concept.

-25 Some 45% of survey respondents believe that there is no common conceptual understanding of RBM.
+- 24. While there has been significant progress made in implementing RBM at UPU, the responses to the staff survey indicate that familiarity with and understanding of RBM by UPU staff is still limited.
+As can be seen in the table below, only 36 per cent of all respondents say that they are familiar or somewhat familiar with the concept of RBM in UPU.
+As might be expected, staff in the Professional category and those having managerial responsibilities responded more positively (52 and 43 per cent respectively were familiar or somewhat familiar), while 59 per cent of General Service staff said that they were not familiar with the RBM concept. - 25.
+Some 45 per cent of survey respondents believe that there is no common conceptual understanding of RBM.
 As concerns specific aspects of RBM, however, the responses display a more positive picture.
-For example, 65% of Professional level and above staff, 56% of General Service staff and 70% of staff with managerial responsibilities (overall 60% of respondents) believe or somewhat believe that there is a well-defined long-term strategic framework for the UPU.
+For example, 65 per cent of the Professional level and above staff, 56 per cent of the General Service staff and 70 per cent of staff with managerial responsibilities (overall 60 per cent of the respondents) believe or somewhat believe that there is a well-defined long-term strategic framework for UPU. - 26.
 The Inspector is of the view that a results-based approach must be understood and accepted by all staff if the full benefits are to be achieved by the organization.
-Therefore, a comprehensive training programme should be developed and implemented, taking into account the differing needs of the various staff categories, as the UPU moves forward to full implementation of RBM.
-Reference is made to recommendation 6 (paragraph 47 below).
+Therefore, a comprehensive training programme should be developed and implemented taking into account the differing needs of the various staff categories as UPU moves forward to a full implementation of RBM.
+Reference is made to Recommendation 6 (paragraph 47 below).